parseendavid/Flask-app-with-background-thread-writing-to-database/README.md

 The problem being tackled here is creating the background task without using an external library like Celery or Apscheduler

-To avoid intefering with the flask's serve instance a daemonized threading is used.
+To avoid intefering with the flask's serve instance a daemonized thread is used.

 ## This App

-This app basically runs a flask server while the background job fetches and adds joke from [https://official-joke-api.appspot.com/jokes/random](https://official-joke-api.appspot.com/jokes/random) 🚀P/S The jokes are 🔥.
+This app basically runs a flask server while the background job fetches and adds joke from [https://official-joke-api.appspot.com/jokes/random](https://official-joke-api.appspot.com/jokes/random) 🚀PS.
+The jokes are 🔥.

 ## Step 1.
 Create the task using a modified threading.Timer

-threading.Timer gives the waiting functionality but does not repeat the task so let's patch it : code in : app/background_db_task.py
+*threading.Timer* gives the waiting functionality but does not repeat the task so let's patch it : code in : app/background_db_task.py

 ```python